·StorageOwnerAdvisor Team

 • What discounts are available for security and safety upgrades?

-• How are claims handled — who is my point of contact and what is the typical timeline?
+• How are claims handled?
+Who is my point of contact and what's the typical timeline?

-If you haven’t reviewed your insurance in the past 12 months, now is the time.
-Pull out your current policy, run through the coverage types and gaps listed above, and schedule a conversation with your agent — or get quotes from competing providers to see how your coverage and pricing compare.
+If you haven't reviewed your insurance in the last 12 months, do it now.
+Pull out the current policy, run through the coverages and gaps above, and book time with your agent.
+Or get quotes from a few competitors to see where your pricing and coverage actually stand.
+A good specialist insurer will know what a self-storage facility needs without you having to explain it.

 Looking for Insurance & Risk Management vendors?